 In addition, the legally required minimum share of women and men in the Supervisory Board was achieved as follows.

-For the Supervisory Board, a minimum requirement as of December 31, 2021, remains the statutory gender quota of a 30 percent share of women and men.
-This requirement has been fulfilled with a share of women in the Supervisory Board of 33 percent (four women, eight men) as of the balance sheet date December 31, 2021.
+For the Supervisory Board, a minimum requirement as of December 31, 2022, remains the statutory gender quota of a 30 percent share of women and men.
+This requirement is met with a 33 percent share of women on the Supervisory Board (4 women, 8 men) as of